xtermjs/xtermjs.org/_docs/guides/encoding.md

 terminal.onData(send => pty.write(send));
 ```

 Note that `node-pty` assumes UTF-8 as default encoding, thus interprets any bytes from OS-pty as UTF-8.
-Of course this will not work anymore if the OS-pty does not send UTF-8 data.
+Of course this will not work anymore if the OS-pty does not send or expect UTF-8 data.
 To solve this on integration level, `luit` can be used by wrapping the initial shell command:

 __before:__
 ```Javascript